ikomachi226/mysql-heatwave-workshop_jp/Lab4a/README.md

-# Lab 4: Create a MySQL Router Instance to connect MySQL Database Service with the Replication Source
+# Lab 4a: [Optional] Create a MySQL Router Instance for Oracle Analytics Cloud to connect to MDS/HeatWave

 ![](images/Lab4-0.png)

 ## Key Objectives:
 - Learn how to create a compute instance in a specific compartment
 - Learn how to use Cloud Shell to connect to a compute instance via ssh
-- Modify the MySQL Router configuration to point to Replication Source and test the connection
+- Modify the MySQL Router configuration to point to MDS HeatWave and test the connection

 ## Introduction
 In this lab we will deploy a compute instance which will host MySQL Router.